Tsebo200/SRG-SkyRecommendsGames/FAVOURITES_TEST_RESULTS.md

 ## 🚀 Ready for Production

-The favorites feature has been thoroughly tested and is **ready for production use**.
+The favourites feature has been thoroughly tested and is **ready for production use**.
 All critical functionality works correctly:

-- ✅ Users can favorite games from search results
+- ✅ Users can favourite games from search results
-- ✅ Users can favorite games from game details
+- ✅ Users can favourite games from game details
-- ✅ Users can view their favorites in the Favorites tab
+- ✅ Users can view their favourites in the Favourites tab
-- ✅ Users can remove favorites
+- ✅ Users can remove favourites
 - ✅ Data persists across app sessions
 - ✅ Security is properly enforced
 - ✅ Performance is optimized
 - ✅ Error handling is comprehensive

-**The favorites feature is complete and functional!** 🎉
+**The favourites feature is complete and functional!** 🎉